D3. Grabbing Objects in VR

 toNearOnly

-. - Go to
+. - Locate the

 Select Input

-and assignXRI LeftHand Interaction/Select
+toXRI LeftHand Interaction/Select

 Activate Input

-and assignXRI LeftHand Interaction/Activate
+toXRI LeftHand Interaction/Activate

 .

-- Create a new layer in Unity called
+- Create a new Unity Layer called

 - Update the Interactable Object (Barcode Scanner):

-GameObject in theHierarchy
+) in theHierarchy

-. - In the
+. - Ensure the object has a

 XR Grab Interactable